chloe-glowy/free-time-helper/blog/initial-thoughts.md

 To start out with, I tried to imagine the system as having a lot of advanced features, most of which I will probably never get to, and make sure that the interfaces work with all of these.
 Some advanced features:

 1. Machine learning to estimate how "helpful" (intentionally vague) each suggestion will be for each user
-1. An offline communication channel (i.e., notifications) where the system can proactively make suggestions to the user
+1. A system-initiated communication channel (i.e., notifications) where the system can proactively make suggestions to the user
 1. Extensions, to allow the user to provide additional information about themself to the system automatically, via integrations with other software systems that already have information about them
 1. End to end encryption

 Additionally, I thought about different ways the system could be deployed, and tried to make sure the Core component does not depend on any specific one.
 For example:

 1. The system could be deployed using any database or persistence framework
-1. .
-The system could be deployed using a traditional separated client-server-database architecture, or it could run entirely on a single machine (e.g., a phone) with the option to have cloud backups.
+1. The system could be deployed using a traditional, separated client-server-database architecture, or it could run entirely on a single machine (e.g., a phone) with the option to have cloud backups.
 This would allow support for end-to-end encryption.
 1. It could use any (or no) API framework or RPC framework
 1. The user interface could use any communication medium, including a webpage, a mobile phone app, an Alexa skill, a doll that follows you around and talks to you, or a chip in your brain
 1. It could be implemented in any programming language and run on any machine